How Much Does It Cost to Support a Customer? Turning Service from a Cost Centre into a Value Centre - DigitalGenius

 Customer happiness should be a goal in of itself for a business, which customer service plays a huge part in.
 However, tangible and provable value can be a tricky thing to pin down.
 Here are our steps to turn Customer Service from a Cost Centre to a Value Centre

 There is clearly indirect revenue attached to good customer service.
+Understanding retention and support costs is crucial as they directly impact the overall customer service expenses and the effectiveness of customer retention strategies.
 Zendesk reported that 97% of consumers they surveyed say that bad customer service changes buying behaviour (which is no great surprise), and that 87% say good customer service changes buying behaviour.
 Moreover, if customers have a good customer service interaction, 54% say they buy or use more services from that company.

 What people say and what they do are different things, so how can retailers prove this.
 One method could be use a CDP (customer data platform) to tag every customer who interacts with customer service and track these cohorts across a period of time.